 Ryan Reynolds and the writers of Deadpool set to make new Netflix action movie

-Ryan Reynolds will repotedly star in Netflix action film Six Underground, directed by Michael Bay
+Ryan Reynolds will reportedly star in Netflix action film Six Underground, directed by Michael Bay

 Netflix is set to produce a new action film starring Deadpool’s Ryan Reynolds and directed by Transformers’ Michael Bay.